 Prerequisites: Education 328 or 334, and a general average of "C." Students who do practice teaching on campus will take Education 355 at the same time.
 Gradual induction into responsible teaching; practice of the teacher's usual extra-curricular activities; coordination of professional and academic studies.
 One to three courses.

 328. MATERIALS AND METHODS FOR EARLY CHILDHOOD EDUCATION.

-Prerequisites: Education 104, Education 305 or 295, and a general average of "C."
+Prerequisites: Education 104, Education 305 or 295; an average of two quality points for each course credit.